 'We are taking this very seriously': Downtown patrols and security increased after armed robberies Wednesday

 The first robbery at about 6 p.m. was near the Howard Street footbridge in Riverfront Park.
-A pedestrian was approached by a group of suspects, one of whom was reportedly armed with a handgun, and robbed the victim, Spokane police said.
+A pedestrian was approached by a group of males, one of whom was reportedly armed with a handgun, and robbed the victim, Spokane police said.
 The second incident, about 30 minutes later, took place near the 800 block of West Main Avenue outside P.F.
-Chang's, when a person was approached by two suspects, one of whom brandished a boxcutter, demanded the person's belongings and slashed the victim, police said.
+Chang's, when a person was approached by two males, one of whom brandished a box cutter, demanded the person's belongings and slashed the victim, police said.

-No suspects have been arrested in connection to either incident, but Spokane Police Department spokesman Cpl.
+Police arrested a minor Thursday night on robbery and assault charges and continue to investigate the incidents, according to a Spokane police news release.
+Spokane Police Department spokesman Cpl.
 Nick Briggs said police are increasing patrols downtown and devoting additional resources to investigating both robberies.

 "Regarding these specific incidents, we have a variety of investigative assets working these incidents," Briggs said.
 "We have dedicated a lot of resources into solving these."